Army finding new ways to feed Soldiers, bring nutritious food to installations

 |0

-This work, Army finding new ways to feed Soldiers, bring nutritious food to installations [Image 2 of 2], by SFC Corinna Baltos, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army finding new ways to feed Soldiers, bring nutritious food to installations, by SFC Corinna Baltos, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT